dylan-lang/dylan-programming-book/source/offset.rst

 The environment may offer a way to remove a method from a generic function.
-When we remove the definition of the method on *<time-of-day>* using the environment, the *decode-total-seconds* generic function contains only the desired methods, as shown in `See Desired methods for decode-total-seconds. <offset.htm#91002>`_.
+When we remove the definition of the method on *<time-of-day>* using the environment, the *decode-total-seconds* generic function contains only the desired methods, as shown in `Desired methods for decode-total-seconds. <offset.htm#91002>`_.
 A typical browser will help you to find the methods to remove.